Chase Sapphire Reserve Versus Preferred – Which Is Best?

 Premium Travel Benefits

 When I first saw the annual fee for this card, it put me off.
 However, $300 of that fee is credited back to you if you spend $300 on travel using the card.
-If you are even considering this card you travel and getting the credit is easy.
+If you are even considering this card, you travel, and getting the credit is easy.

-Then, the additional perks take care of the $250.
+Then the additional perks cover the $250.

 - $100 TSA PreCheck or Global Entry Application Fee